Xentrk/Asuswrt-Merlin-Linux-Shell-Scripts/README.md

 1. Save dhcp_staticlist nvram values to /opt/tmp/dhcp_staticlist.txt.
 This will allow you to restore the values after performing a factory reset.

-2. Restore dhcp_staticlist nvram values from /opt/tmp/dhcp_staticlist.txt after a factory reset
+2. Restore dhcp_staticlist nvram values from /opt/tmp/dhcp_staticlist.txt

-3. Preview current nvram dhcp static list in dnsmasq.conf format
+3. Preview nvram dhcp_staticlist in dnsmasq.conf format

-4. Append Output DHCP Static List to /jffs/configs/dnsmasq.conf.add & Disable Manual Assignment in the WAN GUI.
+4. Append output of dhcp_staticlist to /jffs/configs/dnsmasq.conf.add in dnsmasq format and disable **Manual Assignment** in the WAN GUI.
 You will then be prompted to reboot the router to have the settings take effect.

 5. Disable DHCP Manual Assignment